The Super Gender Gap

 Susan O’Connor

-Susan O’Connor is an Accountant and SMSF expert with over 25 years of experience.
+Susan O’Connor is an Accountant and SMSF expert with over 30 years of experience.
 Eight years ago, she started her own successful accounting practice, specialising in SMSFs and all things super.

 She is passionate about teaching people about super and inspiring them to get invested in their own super.

 She has been awarded a Fellow of CPA’s, holds a B Bus and Diploma of Financial Planning, is a Registered Tax Agent, and holds an Australian Financial Services Licence to provide advice on SMSFs.
-Her accounting practice has been awarded Superannuation Specialist of the Year at the Australian Accounting Awards two years in a row, and has won the Best Marketing Award at the Belmont & WA Small Business Awards.
+Her accounting practice has been awarded Superannuation Specialist of the Year at the Australian Accounting Awards two years in a row (2021 & 2022).
+She prides herself in her unique marketing and brand that has helped her reach and connect with clients and has won the Best Marketing Award at the Belmont & WA Small Business Awards (2023) and Best Marketing Program at the Australian Accounting Awards (2024).

 Share on social media